robbert-vdh/yabridge/README.md

     `src/wine-host/editor.{h,cpp}`.
   - There are likely some minor issues left.
 - Add missing details if any to the architecture section.
-- Document what this has been tested on and what does or does not work.
 - Document wine32 support.

 There are also some features that would be nice to implement but that I haven't